 In 2018-19 there were 39 Year 7 students identified for support with reading.
 All 38 students were re-tested in the Summer Term.
 It should be noted that there was less than a full calendar year between the first and second test being administered, so an increase of a year in reading age can be considered above expected progress:

 - The majority of students increased their reading age.

-- 9 students had dramatically increased their reading age by two or more years.
+- 19 students increased their reading age by more than a year.

-- 14 students increased their reading age by more than a year.
+- 13 students had dramatically increased their reading age by two or more years.

-There were 31 students who had a Key Stage 2 test mathematics scaled score of less than 98, and two with no prior data who we identified as below the expected score.
+There were 16 students who had a Key Stage 2 test mathematics scaled score of 98 or less.

 - 14 of the 16 students made at least expected progress (87.5%)

 The next review of the school's Year 7 Catch-Up Strategy will happen in June 2020.